We are regularly asked ‘what are the key do’s and don’ts of a call centre agent?’ and a major ‘do’ is making agents aware of what NEVER to say.

 Putting a customer on hold is fine – everyone has to do it at some point.
 But ‘on hold’ is a toxic pairing of words, to which most people roll their eyes as a reflex.

-Before putting someone on hold, make sure the caller knows why you’re doing it and roughly how long you’ll be gone.
+Before putting a caller on hold, make sure they know why you’re doing it and roughly how long you’ll be gone.

 Say instead: “I need to [do something].
 I’ll be back on the line with you soon – two or three minutes at the most.”